-Marx is a conflict theory because one group of society in not in competition but conflict and oppression with another group in society.
+Marx is a conflict theory because one group of society is not in competition but conflict and oppression with another group in society.
 It sociology is one model that is not common.
 More common is cooperation, competition or isolation.
-Marx’s idea is this conflict is between the Rich and the poor.
+Marx’s idea is this conflict is between the rich and the poor.
 Class conflict was the basis of his theory.

-This set up Marx’s model of workers and capitalists which is elaborated on in his theories on a capitalist ideology.
-In the factories, factory workers were employed at substance wages and children were use as cheap labor.
+This set up Marx’s model of workers and capitalists which is elaborated on in his theories on capitalist ideology.
+In the factories, factory workers were employed at substance wages and children were used as cheap labor.

 The classes were the factory owners or the Bourgeoisie and the workers or the proletariat.
 The capitalist system is based on a system that encourages inequality.
-Through education of the proletariat and eventual revolution that would over thought the system, a new system where all people were treated equal.
-Further the capital and businesses were community owned, this system was called communism.
+Through education of the proletariat and eventual revolution that would over thought the system, a new system where all people were treated equally.
+Further, the capital and businesses were community-owned, this system was called communism.
 It was the abolition of private property.